 Many a serious problem starts with an irritation or trauma to the eye, which causes inflammation.
 If a dog's eye becomes inflamed, the problem should be attended to immediately, as the problem can usually be treated if diagnosed in time.
 If inflammation is allowed to continue for too long, much more complicated problems can result.

 For one thing, one of the most important protections the eye possesses - the ability to produce tears – can be interfered with or stopped completely.
 If the dog's eye no longer produces tears because the tear glands and ducks are inflamed, the dog can develop ulcers in the eye.

-Your dog can also develop a condition known as keratitis, or inflammation of the cornea – a clear protective disc over the colored part of the dog’s eye – gets inflamed, the white part of the eye often responds by growing blood vessels down over the injured cornea.
+Your dog can also develop a condition known as keratitis, or inflammation of the cornea – a clear protective disc over the coloured part of the dog's eye – gets inflamed, the white part of the eye often responds by growing blood vessels down over the injured cornea.

 Of course, the dog will be temporarily or permanently blinded if the blood vessels are allowed to block light from entering the pupil, the small hole behind the cornea which lets light into the eye.

-Infection, bumps or scratches on the eye, foreign bodies such as foxtails in the eye, and ingrown eyelashes are all common ways in which a dog’s eye becomes inflamed.
-If a dog’s eye become swollen, red, runs a lot, or if the dog rubs his eyes excessively, the owner should see a veterinarian before the condition becomes serious.
+Infection, bumps or scratches on the eye, foreign bodies such as foxtails in the eye, and ingrown eyelashes are all common ways in which a dog's eye becomes inflamed.
+If a dog's eye becomes swollen, red, runs a lot, or if the dog rubs his eyes excessively, the owner should see a veterinarian before the condition becomes serious.